 44) Refinished crates.
 Everyone loves those old crates—you see them stacked in farmhouse decor all the time!
 The problem is…they are hard to find!
 Look up some vintage crate pictures, then use new crates like these to remake them to look like the old ones!

 The holidays are always a great time to sell items as everyone is decorating-happy.
 Plus, it’s just so much fun!
 Create some festive items for holiday craft fairs—make sure to start early!
 Despite any personal beliefs you may have on the evils of decorating before Thanksgiving, some people start getting ready for Christmas early as September!

 45) Ornament wreath.
-Cash in on the holidays with a festive wreath made from hot glued ornaments!
+Cash in on the holidays with a festive wreath made from hot glued ornaments just like these!
 This one is time intensive but easy enough to put together—just put on your favorite tv show, grab a hot glue gun and get to work.

 46) Painted fingerprint ornaments by www.theinspirationedit.com.I love these rustic wood sliced ornaments!
 This is a great craft to get the kids involved in—it’s a great way to earn a few dollars and work on the family business. 😉

 47) DIY snowglobe.
 Snowglobes are so easy to make!
 Use the vessel of your choice…I feel like basic mason jars >> always work just fine.
 Fill it with distilled water, some glycerin and glitter and you have a snow globe!
 You can add mini figurines—just make sure they are glued with waterproof glue. 😉